 The Jeffrey Kass, MD Elderly Assistance Fund was created to provide support for the indigent elderly in need.
 All seniors are entitled to proper nutrition, medical care, medications, transportation assistance and companionship.
 Organizations that are assisting the indigent elderly in any or all of these areas are eligible for grants under this fund.
 Grants will be available from this fund after it reaches endowed status.

 MCCF Arts & Culture Fund

 Arts and culture are a vibrant part of Montgomery County life.
-This fund honors the spirit of the Montgomery County Performing Arts Society closed its doors and will support performing and visual arts and cultural activities.
+This fund honors the spirit of the Montgomery County Performing Arts Society after it closed its doors in 2018 and will support the performing and visual arts and cultural activities.